Kriper1111/LPPSolve/README.md

 The `assets.cpp` and `camera.cpp` are borrowed from a not-yet-and-probably-wont-be-ever released GLFW/OpenGL game/wrapper/engine of mine.
 If I ever to release MCTE, you'll find some similarities there.

 <sup>1</sup> - Not really relevant as of writing this README for multiple reasons:
-* While we do have different build configurations, for the time of being the "debug" one is enforced.
+* While we do have different build configurations, for the time of being the "debug" one is enforced in Makefile script.
+Additionally, the runners use "RelWithDebInfo" configuration, which may require some extra libraries.
-* The solution itself -- the vector and quite possibly the plane aren't rendered just yet.
-We do print the numbers though.
-* The zooming functionality is not implemented on the input level just yet.
-You could manually tweak it via a respective slider on the Camera Controls debug menu, but nothing more than that.
+Once I'm confident enough, I'll switch those to Release mode.
+CMake could be configured to use any build configuration.